Ice Fishing Multiplier History: Sample Round Log

 Highest Multiplier in the Current Window

-The highest single-round multiplier in the current 500-round window is 340x, from a Huge Reds trigger on round 312 of the window.
+The highest single-round multiplier in this sample window is 340x, from a Huge Reds trigger on round 312 of the window.
 340x on a $1 Huge Reds bet is a $340 payout — meaningful but still well below the 10,000x cap.

 Longest Cold Streak (No Bonus)